 ADESA Canada Price Index

-The ADESA Canada Used Vehicle Price Index has been updated through January 2019.
+The ADESA Canada Used Vehicle Price Index has been updated through March 2019.
 The index increased after being adjusted for seasonality.
-Wholesale prices decreased on average by 0.4% M-o-M.
+Wholesale prices increased on average by 0.4% M-o-M.

 The Canadian new vehicle sales market was down 2.5% in March, continuing the downward trend that began in the same month last year and marking the thirteenth consecutive month of decreases.
 Sales figures reached 181,800 units for the month, down from 186,447 units recorded in March 2018 resulting in March 2019 grabbing third highest position for all March sales on record, behind 2018 and 2017.
 Total passenger car sales decreased 10.1% while light trucks just managed to remain positive (+0.6%).

 First quarter sales stopped short of 2018’s 429,258 units and settled at 411,465 units thus far in 2019, a decrease of 4.1%.
 The market share of light trucks nearly reached three quarters of the market in the first quarter with a breakdown of 74.3% light trucks to 25.7% passenger cars.

 Ford claimed top spot for sales volume in March, recording a total of 27,915 unit sales, growing 7.2% year-over-year.
 This increase allowed Ford to push ahead of General Motors which held the top spot last March, but has since decreased 18.4%.
 With FCA sales also down 11.5%, Ford has secured a notable lead over their long-time competitors.